-In addition to photo submissions, the Contractor shall include a KML file, compatible with Google Earth, which contains inspection photos and their corresponding locations.
+In addition to photograph submissions, the Contractor shall include a KML file, compatible with Google Earth, which contains inspection photographs and their corresponding locations.
 The KML file will be used to verify accurate geotagging of images.

-TASK 2: DELIVERABLE - PHOTOS AND GPS LOCATIONS OF AIRPORT FEATURES
+TASK 2: DELIVERABLE - PHOTOGRAPHS AND GPS LOCATIONS OF AIRPORT FEATURES